Aitia-IIOT/ah5-docs-java-spring/docs/help/definitions.md

 ### Local Cloud

-A preferably private and protected network of loosely coupled collaborating [systems](./definitions.md#system), that are performing on a well-defined domain (such as a geographically bounded factory or any encapsulated group of automatization tasks).
+A preferably private and protected network of loosely coupled collaborating [systems](./definitions.md#microsystem-or-system), that are performing on a well-defined domain (such as a geographically bounded factory or any encapsulated group of automatization tasks).

-### System
+### Microsystem or System

-An identifiable sowftware instance that collaborates within a [Local Cloud](./definitions.md#local-cloud).
-A system can play a [consumer](./definitions.md#consumer) role or a [provider](./definitions.md#provider) role or both.
+An identifiable software instance that collaborates within a [Local Cloud](./definitions.md#local-cloud).
+A system can play a [consumer](./definitions.md#consumer) role, a [provider](./definitions.md#provider) role or both.

-### Service
+### Microservice or Service

-An identifiable set of [service-operations](./definitions.md#service-operation) that covers a well-definied scope of activity.
+An identifiable set of [service-operations](./definitions.md#service-operation) that covers a well-definied scope of activities.

 ### Service Operation

-An individually identifiable component of a [service](./definitions.md#service), that can be consumed by a collaborating [system](./definitions.md#system).
-An operation performs a single physical or virtual action related to its [service](./definitions.md#service) scope, while producing output data and possibly processing input data.
+An individually identifiable component of a [service](./definitions.md#microservice-or-service), that can be consumed by a collaborating [system](./definitions.md#microsystem-or-system).
+An operation performs a single physical or virtual action related to its [service](./definitions.md#microservice-or-service) scope, while producing output data and possibly processing input data.

 ## Supplementary

 ### Access Token

-An experiable reference that points to or holds the access permission details of an authenticated [system](./definitions.md#system).
+An experiable reference that points to or holds the access permission details of an authenticated [system](./definitions.md#microsystem-or-system).

 ### Certificate